 The iced cookie on the bottom is made with regular sugar; it looks and tastes drier and denser (although it’s definitely a tasty biscuit).
 The one on the top is made with caster sugar, and (although it’s still crumbly) is softer, lighter, and more buttery.

-Cranberry Almond Cookies made with superfine sugar on the top, regular granulated on the bottom.
+Cranberry Almond Cookies made with superfine sugar on the top, regularly granulated on the bottom.
 Photo by

 Helen Goh explained that caster sugar appears in so many of the recipes in Sweet because: “In the UK, we use it for most baked goods, especially if it is being creamed/beaten with butter for making cakes, or for whisking with egg whites for meringues.”